-Running a screenshotting service on a Synology NAS
+Running a screenshotting service on my NAS

 For a while, I've been looking for an automated method to load up a list of websites, take a screenshot of each one and save it somewhere convenient.